 - Accountability: In a time when many professional church leaders are being called to account on the basis of their lack of professional boundaries, rostering increases your levels of accountability and shows your commitment to healthy leadership in the church.
 Not only are you accountable to your congregation or agency, but also to your synodical bishop and the community in which you are rostered.
 The resources available to you through the synod and community will only increase your ability to make healthy decisions about your leadership and to draw on these resources to maintain long term viability in ministry.

 - Mutuality: As Lutheran Christians we believe that the call of the community of believers is as important as the call stirred by the Holy Spirit within us.
 The candidacy committee of your synod acts on behalf of the whole church in calling you forth as a public leader for the church.
 Their responsibility is to guide you in your preparation for rostered leadership.
 The synod needs passionate, competent leaders for the church.
 So the candidacy committee acts to recognize the gifts you bring, nurtures your call to ministry and cultivates that call for the mission of the whole church.
 In return, you are given resources and support in the ministry to which you have been called.

-Kathryn Ostlie, associate director of Contextual Learning, invites conversation with you regarding a call to public leadership in the ELCA as a deacon.
+The Candidacy Coordinator in the Contextual Learning office, invites conversation with you regarding a call to public leadership in the ELCA as a deacon.
 The church is blessed by public leaders from all rosters!